rackerlabs/support-how-to/content/rackspace-monitoring/troubleshooting-the-rackspace-monitoring-agent.md

     and contains a valid agent token.
 3. Check for errors and status information in the **/var/log/rackspace-monitoring-agent.log** file:

         $ less /var/log/rackspace-monitoring-agent.log

-    This excert from a log file below is demonstrating a connection timeout failure:
+    Look for errors like the following excerpt from a log file demonstrates a connection timeout failure:

     "Fri Feb 19 10:02:47 PM 2016 **ERR: Connection**: agent-endpoint-lon.monitoring.api.rackspacecloud.com:443 (agent-endpoint-lon.monitoring.api.rackspacecloud.com:443) -> **ETIMEDOUT**"

 4. Run the following command to verify that the agent is running: